 Body/Paragraph

 This is where the real content lives.
-The font used in the body text will be easy to read.
+The font used in the body text will be easy to read but will not draw the eye as much as the larger, bolder text on the page.

 Serif

 Serif font is traditional, readable, and has "feet" at bottom of each letter.
 Examples of the font are Times New Roman and Georgia.
-Generally, this font is used for headlines and body/paragraph text.
+This font can be used for headlines and body/paragraph text, though it's a bit out of fashion, particularly online.

 Sans serif font has no "feet" on the bottom of each letter.
 It is a clean font that pairs well with display fonts.
 Examples of sans serif fonts are Arial and Helvetica.
-Sans serif font is used for headlines or body/paragraph text.
+Sans serif font is used for headlines or body/paragraph text and is the easiest type of font to read quickly.

 Display

 Display font adds more character to the page.
 It is more artistic than the other fonts and more difficult to read when used in large blocks of text.
 Examples include comic sans and cooper sans.
-This font is for headline use only.
+This font is for headline use only and should be used sparingly, much like a webpage accent color.

 Rule of thumb: Rarely use more than 2 different fonts.
 It's challenging to match fonts unless you're an experienced graphic designer.
 While not set in stone, it's easiest to stick to the two font rule.
 Using two gives the site a little more flair while keeping it visually pleasing.